hammerheim-game/hammerheim-rules/4-injuries-income-and-experience.md

 normal) and put Out Of Action on a 4-6.

 #### 3 Att’la’s World-Treading Mail
-This armor was given as a present by the Dwarf Lord Kurgan to the warlord Att’la in the time of Sigmar Heldenhammer.
+This armour was given as a present by the Dwarf Lord Kurgan to the warlord Att’la in the time of Sigmar Heldenhammer.